mosTavassoli/PULSeBS-HEROKU/README.md

 #### Booking Manager Pages
 As a booking manager I want to generate a contact tracing report starting with a positive student so that we comply with safety regulations.
+The medical officials communicate the name of the student to the university, the manager is tasked with entering the info on the positive student and get a full list (a PDF and a CSV) with all the contacts (based on co-presence in the lectures)
 ![ContactTracing](PICs/ContactTracing.png)
 ![StudentsDetails](PICs/StudentsDetails.png)